codihuston/gairos/README.md

 You may use either:

 1. Your `host IP address; NOT localhost!` and the port `54320` as defined in `docker-compose.yml` to connect.
+This is due to how the container network has been configured.
+The containers are not bridged to the host network, so specifying `localhost` here refers to the `pgadmin4` container itself, not your machine.
 Since your IP address may change, I suggest the following option...
 2. You may use the static ip address configured by a custom network for this setup, which also defined in `docker-compose.yml`, the static ip is defaulted to